yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-003_valid-email-invalid-password.md

 ---

 ## ✅ Expected Result

-- The login attempt should fail.
-- The user should remain on the Login page.
-- An appropriate error message should be displayed.
+An appropriate error message should be displayed.